pyaj0/DL-hydrological-model/README.md

 # DL-hydrological-model
- Predicting discharge in catchment outlet using deep learning methods: case study of Niamey in the Ansongo-Niamey basin
+ Predicting Discharge in Catchment Outlet Using Deep Learning: case study of the Ansongo-Niamey Basin

 Hi y'all!
-Check out here all of the codes related to my master's thesis!!
+Check out here all of the codes related to my article!!

 ## Data